 Using Technology to Uncover Adolescents’ Patterns of Social Connectedness During COVID

-In this post for our special series on social work research during and after COVID, Assistant Professor Alissa Davis, who leads the Adolescent Responses to COVID-19 (ARC) study, a project of the Social Intervention Group (SIG), shares lessons learned and some new directions and priorities for the project’s current and post-COVID research agenda.
+In this post for our special series on social work in times of crisis, Assistant Professor Alissa Davis, who leads the Adolescent Responses to COVID-19 (ARC) study, a project of the Social Intervention Group (SIG), shares lessons learned and some new directions and priorities for the project’s current and post-COVID research agenda.
 The ARC study aims to examine adolescents’ patterns of social connectedness during the COVID-19 pandemic and its impacts on adolescent mental health, through a mobile app and smartwatch. .

 My original research plan was to design a study to inform the development of a real-time mobile mental health intervention for adolescents from racially and ethnically diverse backgrounds.
 But with the onset of the COVID-19 pandemic a year ago, I refocused the project to examine adolescents’ patterns of social connectedness during the COVID-19 pandemic and the impact it was having on their mental health, particularly given that many of them come from communities that were being disproportionately affected by COVID.
 The study was called Adolescent Responses to COVID-19 (ARC).